-The Bethlehem Griffiths Research Foundation funds vital research into neurological disorders and palliative care.
-The Foundation focuses on degenerative disorders such as Multiple Sclerosis, Motor Neuron Disease, (MND), Alzheimer’s and Parkinson's Disease as well as stroke.
+The Bethlehem Griffiths Research Foundation funds vital research into progressive neurological disorders such as Multiple Sclerosis, Motor Neuron Disease, (MND), Alzheimer’s and Parkinson's Disease as well as stroke.
 These conditions are life threatening and can affect anyone, including young people.

 The Foundation also funds research into palliative care.
 In a rapidly aging society more and more people will need the best palliative care possible at the end of their lives.